 It also appears in Program Files, looking just like a local install.

 You can also add Application Layers to Image Templates by selecting an Application Layer and then clicking on Add Assignments.

 As the name suggests, you can dynamically assign layers to groups of users/computers or individual computers/users right as they log on.
 You should already have an OS Layer published which is configured for Elastic Layering.
 Not all applications are suitable for Elastic Layering.
 Some applications require loading low-level drivers which makes them a bad candidate for Elastic Layering.
-You can to the best of Unidesk’s knowledge analyze a layer to see if it would work with elastically.
-Keep in mind that you do need to perform your own testing of the application, do not take Unidesk’s word for it.
+You can to the best of Citrix’s knowledge analyze a layer to see if it would work elastically.
+Keep in mind that you do need to perform your own testing of the application, do not take Citrix’s word for it.
 Click on an Application Layer, in my example Google Chrome and click Analyze Layer.